coleenquadros/configuration/docs/app-sre/AAA.md

 - Invite to sprint kickoffs, coordination sessions
 - Mailing lists:
-  - Many people just use the web email client, other thunderbird.
+  - Many people just use the web email client, others use thunderbird.
   - Recommended to sort into folders
   - https://post-office.corp.redhat.com/mailman/listinfo is the mailing list central
     - ACCESS: sd-app-sre -> speak to @jake, @jonathan beakley or @paul on slack